oracle/cloudtestdrive/AppDev/wls/ll-wls-migration/WLS_deploy_scripts/README.md

 docker container ls -a
 ```

-Then clone to your localserver, the workshop repository scrips as, and relaunch the Docker system :
+Then clone to your local server, the workshop repository scrips as below , and **relaunch the Docker system** :

 ```
 cd